IBM/migrate-app-to-openshift-using-ta/README.md

 ### Download the Data Collector

-The Data Collector tab should now display the screen shown below.
+You would see the screen shown below.
 The Data Collector is a downloadable zip file that needs to be extracted and run on your target server where the applications you wish to migrate are located (i.e., your WAS application server machine).
-You should choose the correct Data Collector for your target server’s operating system.

-* Download the zip file to your browser's download directory.
+* Click on `Data Collector`.

   ![dc_download](doc/source/images/dc_download.png)

+* You should choose the correct Data Collector for your target server’s operating system and then Download.

 ### Install and run